 A third site to consider is Folkstone Marine Park.
 This marine park is a great spot for anyone looking to explore the natural side of the Caribbean.
 The sandy reef is home to a variety of wildlife, including coral and tropical fish.
 Snorkelers should have no problems finding something to see.

-Mullins Beach is a fifth location to consider.
+Mullins Beach is a fifth option to consider.
 Even though this beach is often crowded with water-sports and swimmers, it is also a popular snorkeling destination, thanks to the circular reef located just offshore.
 If you head out there, you will easily be able to explore the expanse of marine life, thanks to the clear and calm waters.

 |Holetown Beach||Porters, 1.3 mi.
 North of Central Holetown|